jlmelville/rnndescent/README.md

 you will get no parallelism.
 * The index is always passed between the C++ and R layers when building an index and querying.
 This is useful for portability as its easy to serialize the index (you can use `saveRDS` like any R data for example), but it's not very efficient.
 Keeping the index as an R-wrapped C++ class has its own downsides but would fix that.
+* The index can also get *very* large for large (and high-dimensional) datasets.
 * Some of the distance metrics.
 A large number are currently supported though.
 See `Missing Metrics` below for those that are currently not available.
 * Custom metrics.
 This just isn't feasible with a C++ implementation.